Microsoft Xbox Series S 512GB SSD All Digital Console for $299

 While it isn't discounted, it's in stock.
 Not only is it in stock, we could actually add it to our cart, and we didn't even have to sacrifice a goat!
-Plus, it arrives before Christmas if you get it now.
+While it won't arrive in time for Christmas, 2-day shipping is available.
 Buy Now at Walmart

 - 1440p native resolution HDR at up to 120 fps